 One of the benefits of mass market technology is the amount of available information.
 On-Site RADIUS is the first iteration of the technology that was developed, so there are many reputable distributors and many IT departments have experience using them.

 The setup process of an On-Site RADIUS is demanding, as it must be physically installed, configured, and maintained throughout its life.
-This represents a significant cost in materials and labor over time to ensure that the RADIUS can perform its duties.
+This represents a hugely enormous cost in materials, facilities, and training, not to mention continued labor over time.

-The most apparent benefit of a Cloud RADIUS is the general benefits of cloud technology.
-It is always readily available with built-in redundancy, there is one license, and it’s more cost efficient because there is no hardware to deal with and no physical installation.
+The most apparent benefit of a Cloud RADIUS are the general advantages of cloud technology.
+It is always readily available with built-in redundancy, there is just one license, and it’s more cost efficient because there is no hardware to deal with and no physical installation.

 Setting up a Cloud RADIUS is also a simple process.
-A brief overview of the necessary tasks require you to first configure the secure SSID on a WPA2-Enterprise network.
-Once configured, you must set up the cloud RADIUS in the controller or AP by sharing the RADIUS IP and the shared secret.
+You first configure the secure SSID on a WPA2-Enterprise network.
+After that, set up the cloud RADIUS in the controller or AP by sharing the RADIUS IP and the shared secret.
+You’re all done.

 SecureW2’s CloudRADIUS is generated automatically for our users and benefits from built-in redundancy, meaning a high traffic event won’t slow down the authentication process.
 Overall, efficiency is the theme for Cloud RADIUS, as it benefits from lack of hardware and associated costs over time.

-Since there is limited information in circulation, there is a chance of experiencing an issue that vendors haven’t seen before and cannot immediately solve.
-The risk of this occurring is limited, and everyday advances in crowd sourcing and AI pave the way to correct errors and improve features to match the abilities of an On-Site RADIUS.
+In fairness, cloud-technology and cloud RADIUS servers in particular are a newer phenomenon.
+There is limited information in circulation, so there is a chance of experiencing an issue that vendors haven’t seen before and cannot immediately solve.
+That risk is limited, and every day advances in crowd sourcing and AI pave the way to correct errors and improve features to match the reliability of an On-Site RADIUS.

 A commonly mentioned limitation of Cloud RADIUS is that it requires cloud connectivity, so if the cloud goes down, users are unable to authenticate.
-This is a serious drawback, but consider if this happened with the alternative.
-An On-Site RADIUS would be able to authenticate users if the cloud went down, but they’d have no ability to access the cloud for regular use.
-Although this has greater consequences with Cloud RADIUS, both would be ineffective in the event of cloud connectivity failure.
+This is a legitimate concern, but consider if this happened with the alternative.
+If local RADIUS servers go down, being unable to authenticate also locks the users out of network access.

-If you are considering a Cloud RADIUS solution, consider our aptly named CloudRADIUS product.
+If you are considering a Cloud RADIUS solution, check out our aptly named CloudRADIUS product.
 SecureW2 offers affordable options for organizations of all shapes and sizes.
 Click here to inquire about pricing.